 Check out our Canva template to do just that with instructions and free online tools to help flesh it out.
 Get a printable or electronic copy.
 You will need a free Canva.com account to use this.

 Give your character a unique voice

 When it comes to giving your character a unique voice, there are a few things you can do to make sure they stand out.
 First, start by thinking about how your character sounds.
 Do they have a distinct accent or way of speaking?
-This can be something as simple as adding a bit of twang to their voice if they’re from the south, or making them sound more formal if they’re upper class.
+This can be something as simple as adding a bit of twang to their voice if they’re from the south or making them sound more formal if they’re upper class.

 Next, think about your character’s personality and how that affects the way they speak.
 Are they always joking around?
 Serious?
 Sarcastic?
 Their dialogue should reflect this.
 And finally, don’t be afraid to give them some catchphrases or quips that are specific to them.
-This will help players remember who your character is and what makes them special.
+This will help players remember who their character is and what makes them special.

 Decide on your character’s arc

 In any good story, the characters are what make it memorable.
 This is especially true for non-player characters, who often don’t get the same development as protagonists.
 A well-developed non-player character can be the difference between a forgettable side quest and an unforgettable adventure.

 Think about the purpose of this character.
 If you make everyone unforgettable then all your characters are forgettable.
 Instead, pick a small handful of NPC’s that your players will interact with on a regular basis and focus on those characters for a full story arc.

 This doesn’t mean that one-off characters in an adventure can’t be memorable, but they don’t need a full character arc unless you plan on bringing them back in some way.

 NPC’s that have a character arc you should decide where their arc finishes.
 Are they a surprise villain?
 A hidden ally?
 A friendly face and potential savior for an upcoming situation if they play their cards right?